autumnByte/Resume-Builder/README.md

 ## Overview

-The **Interactive Resume Builder** is a responsive, web-based application that allows users to create and preview a professional resume in real-time.
+The **Resume Builder** is a responsive, web-based application that allows users to create and preview a professional resume in real-time.
 Users can input personal information, education, skills, and experience, and see a live preview of their resume with smooth animations and a pastel-themed design.

 ## Features